Skip to content

 sst dev

 This deploys your app to your personal stage in dev mode.
-It brings up a multiplexer that deploys your app, runs your functions, and starts your frontends in dev mode as well.
+It brings up a multiplexer that deploys your app, runs your functions, creates a tunnel, and starts your frontend and container services.

 Deploy

-Once you are ready to go to production run.
+Once you are ready to go to production you can run.

 Terminal window